bmaupin/test-civ5-scenario/docs/log.md

    1. Right-click in the project > _Add_ > _Existing Item_

    1. Click on the `.dds` file and in the _Properties_ pane set _Import into VFS_ to _True_ (this must be done for all images)

+      ⚠️ If you forget this part, you will get an error: "Unable to load texture"

 ## Troubleshooting